Sunhaloo/Obsidian-Publishing/Learning/Python-Old/Searching Algos - Python/Linear Search - Python.md

 # What is a Linear Search?

-This is one of the simplest [[Python HSC Data View#Searching Algorithms| searching algorithm]].
+This is one of the simplest [[Python Data View#Searching Algorithms| searching algorithm]].
 This is because it searches the array **sequentially**.
 In fact, the another name for linear search is *sequential search*.

 In linear search the array **does not** need to be *sorted*.